Transversal polynomial of r-fold covers: Multigraphs and Covers

 \section{Multigraphs and Covers}

-Our definition of cover graph in Section \ref{sec:intro} was chosen for clarity; for the actual work we need a more sophisticated approach, since our contraction operation will produce multigraphs.
-This means two definitions are needed.
+Our definition of cover graph in Section \ref{sec:intro} was chosen for simplicity of exposition, but because our contraction operation may produce multiple or loops, we need more sophisticated definitions to deal with these.

-First, a \textsl{multigraph} consists of a vertex set $V$, and edge set $E$ and a function $\rho$ on $E$ whise values are either elements of $V$ or unordered pairs of vertices from $V$.
-If $e\in E$ and $\rho(e)$ is a singleton, we say that $e$ is a \textsl{loop}.
-It will usually be both possible and convenient to avoid explicit reference to $\rho$.
-If $e$ and $f$ are edges such that $\rho(e)=\rho(f)$, we say that $e$ and $f$ are \textsl{parallel}.
+First, a \textsl{looped multigraph} consists of a vertex set $V$, an edge set $E$ and a function $E$ whose values are either elements of $V$ or unordered pairs of vertices from $V$.
+If $\rho(e)$ is a single element of $V$, then $e$ is a \textsl{loop}, and otherwise $\rho(e)$ is the set of endpoints of $e$.
+It may occur that $\rho(e) = \rho(f)$, in which case we say that $e$ and $f$ are \textsl{parallel}.
+For a multigraph $X$, we will write $V_X$, $E_X$ and $\rho_X$ when the context is unclear.

 We define the \textsl{valency} of a vertex to be the number of non-loop edges on it plus twice the number of loops.
 We remark that this is consistent with the definition of valency in the context of graphs embedded on surfaces.